Table of contents

 Finding the ‘right fit’

-Many organisations still focus on identifying candidates who fit their culture.
+Many organizations still focus on identifying candidates who fit their culture.
 However, this can limit workforce diversity and it is better to focus on finding the right fit for a role and team.
 When an employee fits well with their role, they are more likely to be engaged, motivated, and productive.
 In contrast, a poor fit can lead to lower productivity, higher turnover rates, and even negative effects on the company culture itself.

 Businesses can take two approaches to achieving the right fit: internal staff development and external recruitment.
 Internal staff development involves investing in current employees by providing training, development opportunities, and career progression pathways.
 This approach can result in employees who are loyal to the company and have a deep understanding of its culture.
-External recruitment involves attracting candidates from outside the organisation who possess complementary skills, experience, and personality traits that align with the company culture.
-Combining both approaches can lead to a well-rounded and diverse workforce whose skills and personal motivation are strongly aligned with the objectives of the organisation.
+External recruitment involves attracting candidates from outside the organization who possess complementary skills, experience, and personality traits that align with the company culture.
+Combining both approaches can lead to a well-rounded and diverse workforce whose skills and personal motivation are strongly aligned with the objectives of the organization.

 It takes time to train the right people...

-Training the right successors for key roles in your organisation is a crucial though time-consuming process.
+Training the right successors for key roles in your organization is a crucial though time-consuming process.
 Even if you have a perfect succession plan in place, you will rarely achieve a smooth transition, regardless of where you choose to hire from.
-According to a study by the Centre for American Progress (CAP), the average cost to a business in the time between a mission-critical employee leaving, such as a top executive, and their successor reaching peak effectiveness in their new role can be up to 213% of their annual salary.
+According to a study by the Center for American Progress (CAP), the average cost to a business in the time between a mission-critical employee leaving, such as a top executive, and their successor reaching peak effectiveness in their new role can be up to 213% of their annual salary.

 The time it takes an employee to reach optimal productivity will depend on the speed with which they learn new information, their professional background and the sector they have come from.
 If they have moved firms in the same sector, the time spent on training will be far less significant compared to taking on a recent graduate, for example.
-As technology advances ever quicker, organisations need to be able to develop their people more efficiently.
+As technology advances ever quicker, organizations need to be able to develop their people more efficiently.
 It is essential to invest in the recruitment and training of new and existing employees to ensure they have the necessary skills and knowledge to perform their role successfully.
-This will minimise the disruption caused by the departure of key employees and ensure a smooth transition for the organisation.
+This will minimize the disruption caused by the departure of key employees and ensure a smooth transition for the organization.

 ...And the same goes for training internal talent

 Upskilling internal talent is a crucial component of any succession plan.
 Preparing internal talent for business-critical positions can still be expensive and time-consuming.
 Whether you choose to send employees on courses or hire an internal trainer, you will likely incur significant costs.
-However, investing in upskilling internal talent can bring numerous benefits to the organisation.
+However, investing in upskilling internal talent can bring numerous benefits to the organization.
 Development can lead to increased employee satisfaction, higher retention rates, and improved productivity.
 Additionally, employees who have been trained in-house are more likely to have a deep understanding of the company culture and values.

 When considering upskilling internal talent, it is essential to calculate the cost implications and return on investment (ROI) for every option.
-While a great internal, semi-autonomous training course can have organisation-wide benefits, it is important to weigh the costs of the program against the potential benefits.
+While a great internal, semi-autonomous training course can have organization-wide benefits, it is important to weigh the costs of the program against the potential benefits.
 One option to consider is to identify high-potential employees who have the necessary skills and interest in the business-critical positions and invest in their training and development.
 This approach can be more cost-effective than hiring external candidates or bringing in consultants to train existing employees.

-Developing internal talent within a succession plan is a valuable investment for any organisation.
+Developing internal talent within a succession plan is a valuable investment for any organization.
 However, it is crucial to consider the cost implications and ROI of any upskilling program to ensure that the investment is worthwhile.
 By investing in internal talent however, businesses can ensure they have a deep bench of skilled employees ready to step into critical roles, improving their resilience and longevity.

-Talent management programmes drive business value
+Talent management programs drive business value

 Employee engagement matters

 Recent LinkedIn polls found that employee engagement is currently a top priority for both HR leaders and senior executives, with a Gallup study finding that for every engaged employee, there are two disengaged employees.
-Employee engagement is a crucial factor in retaining high-potential employees within an organisation.
+Employee engagement is a crucial factor in retaining high-potential employees within an organization.
 Engaged employees are those who are emotionally committed to their work, feel a sense of purpose, and are willing to go the extra mile to achieve their goals.
-Employee engagement is essential because it impacts organisational productivity, profitability, and overall success.
+Employee engagement is essential because it impacts organizational productivity, profitability, and overall success.

 There’s no ‘right way’ to approach recruitment